ranking tactics logo

 Now I have some VERY critical things to explain about using this cool feature:

-Second, each subheading image prompt is generated immediately after a particular subheading section is written.
+Second, each subheading image prompt result is generated immediately after a particular subheading section is written.
 So something like this is perfectly okay:

 What ends up happening is that ZimmWriter writes the first subheading “Creamy Candy Cane Cooler” (see my published example), then stores the subheading text in {save_text}.
 It loads the image prompt and replaces {load_text} with our saved text, generates a relevant AI image prompt, feeds it to our AI image model, and creates a fantastically relevant AI image!
 Then… here’s the powerful part: it moves on to the next subheading “Peppermint Punch Paradise,” writes that subheading text, and stores it in {save_text}, overriding the prior saved text.
 It then loads the image prompt and replaces {load_text} with the newly saved text, and… etc., etc.

-Pretty powerful stuff, isn’t it?
+Powerful stuff, isn’t it?

 Now here’s the third and last critical thing to explain:

-The featured image prompt is generated after the entire article’s written.
+The featured image prompt result is generated after the entire article’s written.
 So… the last text saved from your final {save_text} in your custom outline can be used in your featured image prompt!

 That is a lot of stuff to think about!
 Incredible, incredible power.